tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

   * The transmission of subsequent `path_challenge` messages SHOULD be paced to decrease the chance of loss.
   * Each `path_challenge` message MUST contain random data.
+  * In general, the number of "backup" `path_challenge` messages depends on the application, since some are more sensitive to latency caused by changes in the path than others.
+In the absence of application-specific requirements, the initiator can send a `path_challenge` message once per round-trip time (RTT), up to the anti-amplification limit.
 * The initiator MAY use padding using the record padding mechanism available in DTLS 1.3 (and in DTLS 1.2, when CID is enabled on the sending direction) up to the anti-amplification limit to probe if the path MTU (PMTU) for the new